canjs/canjs/docs/can-guides/commitment/recipes/video-player/video-player.md

     },
   }
   ```
-- You can listen to evens on the DOM with [can-stache-bindings.event].
+- You can listen to events on the DOM with [can-stache-bindings.event].
 For example, the following might
   listen to a click on a `<div>` and call `doSomething()`:

   ```html